Below are profiles of Air New Zealand's Directors.

 Janice (Jan) Dawson, Deputy Chair

-Ms Dawson is a director of AIG Insurance New Zealand Limited, Meridian Energy Limited, Westpac New Zealand Limited and Goodman Fielder Limited.
-She is Deputy Chair of Counties-Manukau District Health Board, a member of the University of Auckland Council, the Capital Investment Committee of the National Health Board and a Trustee of the National Maritime Museum.
-Ms Dawson has been President of Yachting New Zealand since 2007 and was appointed Chair of the Audit Committee of the International Sailing Federation in 2009.
+Ms Dawson is a director of AIG Insurance New Zealand Limited, Beca Group Limited, Meridian Energy Limited and Chairman of Westpac New Zealand Limited.
+Ms Dawson is a member of the University of Auckland Council, the Capital Investment Committee of the National Health Board and a Trustee of the National Maritime Museum.

 Ms Dawson was a partner of KPMG for 30 years, specialising in audit and risk advisory, and the Chair and Chief Executive of KPMG New Zealand from 2006 until 2011.

 Ms Dawson holds a Bachelor of Commerce from the University of Auckland.
-She is a Fellow of the New Zealand Institute of Chartered Accountants, a Member of the Institute of Directors in New Zealand, a Fellow of FINSIA, a Paul Harris Fellow and a North Shore Business Hall of Fame Laureate (2010).
+She is a Fellow of the New Zealand Institute of Chartered Accountants, a Fellow of the Institute of Directors in New Zealand, a Paul Harris Fellow and a North Shore Business Hall of Fame Laureate (2010).
 Ms Dawson was named Chartered Accountant of the Year in 2011 by the New Zealand Institute of Chartered Accountants.
 Ms Dawson is Chairman of the Air New Zealand Audit Committee.

 Robert (Rob) Jager